diggerwoo/libocli/doc/Lexical Parsing.md

 Libocli supports customized lexical type.
 The customized lexical type ID starts from (LEX_CUSTOM_BASE_TYPE + 0) to (LEX_CUSTOM_BASE_TYPE + MAX_CUSTOM_LEX_NUM - 1).
 The MAX_CUSTOM_LEX_NUM defines the number of maximal cutomized types which is 128.

-There is a function set_lex_ent() to register customized lexcial type, which is defined as blow:
+The function set_lex_ent() is used to register a customized lexcial type, which is defined as blow:
 ```
 /* Returns 0 on success.
-The same ID is not allowed to register repeatedly */
+The same type ID is not allowed to register repeatedly */
 int set_lex_ent(int type,       /* Lexical type ID */
                 char *name,     /* Readable name of lexical type */
                 lex_fun_t fun,  /* Parsing function */